ectionboy/get-car/README.md

 ## <a id="features">Features</a>

-The Car Rental App provides a set of functions that allow single user to interact with the system through web UI (see [Usage](#usage)):
+The get car App provides a set of functions that allow single user to interact with the system through web UI (see [Usage](#usage)):

 - Get a catalogue of cars for rent